 4.2 Chief Umpire

 The chief umpire is responsible for scheduling umpires and substitutes.
-We have eighteen teams playing in as many as twelve games a week.
+We have thirteen teams playing in as many as twelve games a week.
 Each game must have a qualified umpire behind the plate.
 The chief umpire is also responsible for the umpires’ equipment, their uniforms, and appearance.
 He oversees their training as well as their on-the-field performance.
 He reports any problems to the commissioner.

 Umpires are chosen carefully for their baseball skills, knowledge, maturity, self-control, and leadership abilities.
 They are recommended by the commissioner, but approved by the pastor.
 They must attend several training sessions in the spring before the season starts, and must pass a knowledge test.